TheThingSystem/steward/nodewiki/steward/Philosophy.md

 using whatever protocol the controller implements.
-On the other end of the spectrum, some devices are peripherals on smart devices, so the steward implements a _Simple Thing_ protocol that is also implemented on the smart device and provides a gateway into the peripheral.
+On the other end of the spectrum, some devices are peripherals on smart devices, so the steward implements a _Simple Thing Protocol_ that is also implemented on the smart device and provides a gateway into the peripheral.

-Although the discussion thus far has focused on third-parties as implementors of "device-specific" drivers, the other kind of third-parties are implementators of clients.
+Although the discussion thus far has focused on third-parties as implementors of "device-specific" drivers, the other kind of third-parties are implementations of clients.
 In addition to the internal APIs in the steward, there are external APIs for client developers.
 The two meet in the the steward's taxonomy,